How do you know if your weed plants get enough water?

-Your marijuana plant shows its thirst not only by limping and drooping, but also by discolored leaves.
-Does the colour of your cannabis plant's leaves turn brown or yellow?
+Your marijuana plant shows its thirst not only by limping and drooping but also by discolored leaves.
+Does the color of your cannabis plant's leaves turn brown or yellow?
 It is normal for weed plants to develop yellowish leaves in the last weeks of the flowering period.
 But a mature, healthy growing plant should not have brown or yellow leaves.
 If it does have, that’s a sign that something is wrong.
 And most of the time it is a watering issue.

 Just check the soil to see if your weed plants get sufficient water

 Getting your hands dirty is one of the easiest and quickest ways to check if your cannabis plant gets enough water.
 Just stick your finger in the ground (a few cm) and feel if the soil is dry.
 Is it?
 Then treat your beloved plant to some nice and freshwater.

 Another test is to pick up the whole growing pot/container to see if it feels as heavy as it did after the last watering and check if most of the moist has drained or evaporated.
 Bear in mind that you need to know the weight of the dry pot as a reference.
 Try to remember when carrying and moving your containers.

 Read on and see which signals indicate that your plant is getting too little (or too much!) water.